Skip to main content

 Get the app on iOS and Android

-Answer a few questions about your property to find out if a transfer on death deed is the right way to avoid probate on your real estate.
+Answer a few questions about the property to see whether a transfer on death deed (also called a beneficiary deed in some states) applies for avoiding probate on real estate.

 Frequently Asked Questions